MonkeyDelivery/monkeyauth.github.io/Admin/UserProfile.md

 | Edit Phone      | Allows the user to add or change their phone number                        |
 | Change Picture  | Enables uploading a new profile picture                                    |
 | Save Changes    | Commits all editable changes to the server/backend                         |

-## Integration Notes

-- For integrating image upload, refer to the **API documentation** linked on the interface.
-- Ensure backend validation for email format and phone number.
-- Profile image format should support PNG/JPG and size constraints (suggested limit: 2MB).